• Skip to primary navigation

 1. Start by cleaning the corn.
 Remove the husks and hairs as best as you can from the corn.
 You can optionally cut each into half, just snap it and it will break into two pieces.
 We love the portion size when cut into half as they’re much easier to eat too.

-2. You’re going to then drop the corn into a pot of water.
+2. You’re going to then drop the corn into a pot of hot water.
 There’s no need to salt the water actually, as this overpowers the sweetness of the corn.
 It’s best to boil the corn in just plain water.

 the corn is added to a pot of water and placed over the stove to begin boiling and cooking